Your wedding ceremony can be as long winded, extravagant, special and ceremonial as you could ever desire.

 But there are reasons for doing bare minimum ceremonies You might be getting married overseas, or in a more casual arrangement and would like to do the “legals” separately, perhaps before you leave for your South Pacific getaway.

-But whatever your reason, here are the bare minimum requirements to become husband and wife in Australia.
+But whatever your reason, here are the bare minimum requirements to become married in Australia.

 Bare minimum wedding

-A NOIM (Notice of Intended Marriage, or Form 13) must be completed in the presence of the bride and groom and a marriage celebrant, or another prescribed officer like a Police Officer or other.
+A NOIM (Notice of Intended Marriage, or Form 13) must be completed in the presence of the people being married and a marriage celebrant, or another prescribed officer like a Police Officer or other.
 This form must be completed, with birth certificates sighted, one month before the wedding day.

-The 30 day notice can be waived by a prescribed authority in the following cases:
+The one month notice can be waived by a prescribed authority in the following cases: